Relewise/relewise-integrations-medusa/DEVELOPMENT.md

 Remember to also add it to `plugins` in the `medusa-config.ts`.

-Note that providing a language is also required!
+Note that providing a language and a list of currenies is also required!

 ```W
 module.exports = defineConfig({